cjheath/facetious/README.md

 * ">value" Find records having values greater than the one provided
 * "value1..value2" Find records having values between the ones provided (inclusive)
 * "value1, value2, ..."
 Find records having values matching any of the ones provided (these may include the above patterns)
-* "-value" No value (i.e. NULL or empty, or NOT EXISTS (if :where condition start with EXISTS))
+* "-" No value (i.e. NULL or empty, or NOT EXISTS (if :where condition start with EXISTS))

 All values are SQL escaped to prevent SQL injection.